MatrixForChange/files-viewer/readme.md

 0.00.44 Don't open any binary files in new tabs by default.

-0.00.45 add git push button and git pull button
+0.00.45 add git push button and git pull button (by run commands "git pull origin master" and "git push origin master")